 Our understanding of Autism and neurodiversity is changing rapidly, and thank goodness!
 While researchers and evaluators once had a very clear picture of what autism “looks like,” we are increasingly realizing that autism is far more diverse than we realized, particularly for individuals who identify as female.

-Individuals with Autism Spectrum Disorders (ASD) can struggle to understand the perspective of others, to engage in the social back-and-forth required in conversations, and can be very literal.
+Per the DSM 5, individuals with Autism Spectrum Disorders (ASD) struggle to understand the perspective of others, to engage in the social back-and-forth required in conversations, and can be very literal.
 These folks also have tremendous strengths that would ideally be incorporated into educational, vocational, and social treatment plans.

-Treatment for ASD generally involves social skills training, learning to identify and share feelings, and learning/applying the “rules of engagement.”
+Treatment for ASD generally involves social skills training, learning to identify and share feelings, and learning/deciding if and when to apply the “rules of engagement.”
 Increasingly, adults, including married individuals who have struggled for years, are presenting for treatment.
 Sometimes couples therapy is appropriate, with the goal of improved communication in the relationship.

 Resources for Individuals with Autism

 Parents often have questions about the best way to support their children (both young and grown).
 Parents are always welcome, with or without their children.
 We can discuss how best to support their loved ones, and how to help young adults find jobs, housing, and supportive relationships.

 - For additional local resources, see https://thesociallearningproject.com/

 - For social communication skills: https://www.socialthinking.com/